Belgian Congo: Independence

 While the Belgian government was debating a programme to gradually extend the political emancipation of the Congolese population, it was overtaken by events.
 On 4 January 1959, a prohibited political demonstration organised in Léopoldville by ABAKO got out of hand.
 At once, the colonial capital was in the grip of extensive rioting.
 It took the authorities several days to restore order and, by the most conservative count, several hundred died.
-The eruption of violence sent a shock-wave through the Congo and Belgium alike.
+The eruption of violence sent a shockwave through the Congo and Belgium alike.
 On 13 January, King Baudouin addressed the nation by radio and declared that Belgium would work towards the full independence of the Congo "without delay, but also without irresponsible rashness".

 Without committing to a specific date for independence, the government of prime minister Gaston Eyskens had a multi-year transition period in mind.
 They thought provincial elections would take place in December 1959, national elections in 1960 or 1961, after which administrative and political responsibilities would be gradually transferred to the Congolese, in a process presumably to be completed towards the mid-1960s.
 On the ground, circumstances were changing much more rapidly.
 Increasingly, the colonial administration saw varied forms of resistance, such as refusal to pay taxes.
 In some regions anarchy threatened.
 At the same time many Belgians resident in the Congo opposed independence, feeling betrayed by Brussels.
 Faced with a radicalisation of Congolese demands, the government saw the chances of a gradual and carefully planned transition dwindling rapidly.

 In 1959, King Baudouin made another visit to the Belgian Congo, finding a great contrast with his visit of four years before.
 Upon his arrival in Léopoldville, he was pelted with rocks by black Belgo-Congolese citizens who were angry with the imprisonment of Lumumba, convicted because of incitement against the colonial government.
 Though Baudouin's reception in other cities was considerably better, the shouts of "Vive le roi!" were often followed by "Indépendance immédiate!"
 The Belgian government wanted to avoid being drawn into a futile and potentially very bloody colonial war, as had happened to France in Indochina and Algeria, or to the Netherlands in Indonesia.
 For that reason, it was inclined to give in to the demands for immediate independence voiced by the Congolese leaders.
-Despite lack of preparation and an insufficient number of educated elite (there were only a handful of Congolese holding a university degree at that time), the Belgian leaders hoped that they could handle what they said they wanted, and decided to let them have it.
-This became known as "Le Pari Congolais"—the Congolese bet.